 The route (may vary on the day) keeps mainly to the A23 (London to Brighton Road).

 From Hyde Park and Apsley Arch the route takes Hyde Park Corner, Constitution Hill and for 2014 The Mall, Horse Guards Road, then picks up Birdcage Walk, Parliament Square and Westminster Bridge.
-In 1996, 2012 and 2014 the cars crossed Hyde Park Corner island and when through Wellington Arch.
+In 1996, 2012.
+2014 and on, the cars crossed Hyde Park Corner and through Wellington Arch.

 From Westminster Bridge the route goes under Waterloo Station, then to the next junction which is the A23.
-In the last few years the route follows the river till Lambeth Bridge where it turns left away from the river and then on to the junction of the A23.
+In the last few years the route follows the river till Lambeth Bridge where it turns left away from the river and then on to the junction, turns right onto the A23.